-“Reasons to Visit” is a series of essays that pay tribute to the 50 states and the things we love about them.
+“Why I Love” is a series of essays that pays tribute to American cities and states and the things we love about them.

 No state in America will surprise you quite like South Dakota.
 Not because expectations are low, really.
 It’s more that Americans tend to lump this state into one, big midwestern mass that might as well be Saskatchewan.
 Visions of vast, windswept oil fields with Mt.
 Rushmore and a couple of buffalo is generally the perception.
 But, South Dakota is a stunning state of black hills, jagged desert, and winding canyons.
 It’s a place of red rocks and moonscapes, and granite cliffs dropping into tranquil lakes.
 It boasts one of the most diverse landscapes of any landlocked state, and its cities are fun, funky outposts you’d never expect so far from major metros.